Nawaf Salam: Candidacy for Prime Minister

 Salam was a candidate for Prime minister towards the end of Michel Aoun's term to replace Najib Mikati in 2022.
 However, Mikati won again, becoming prime minister designate on 23 June 2022 with 54 votes against Salam's 28 to form a new cabinet for the remainder of President Michel Aoun's term.

-In the wake of the election of Joseph Aoun as president of Lebanon on 9 January 2025, multiple opposition MPs reached a consensus on nominating Salam as Prime Minister.
+In the wake of the election of Joseph Aoun as president of Lebanon on 9 January 2025, multiple opposition MPs reached a consensus on nominating Salam as prime minister.
 His candidacy was supported by many Western and Arab states, who called for his nomination, against current caretaker prime minister Najib Mikati.
 On 13 January 2025, Salam was nominated by 84 out of 128 MPs, making him the Prime Minister-designate of Lebanon.
 He flew to Lebanon on 14 January after departure from The Hague.
 That very day, he stepped down as a member of the International Court of Justice.

 Premiership (2025–present)

-Salam explicitly stated his intent to avoid exclusion and promote unity across the political spectrum especially since Hezbollah's parliamentary leader Mohammad Raad stated that Hezbollah "extended its hand" by helping to secure Aoun's election only to find the "hand cut off" accusing the opposition of fragmentation and exclusion from power in Lebanon.
-He also pledged to extend the authority of the Lebanese state across its entire territory, aligning with the full implementation of U.N.
+Salam stated his intent to avoid exclusion and to promote unity across the political spectrum, especially after Hezbollah's parliamentary leader Mohammad Raad stated that Hezbollah had "extended its hand" by helping to secure Aoun's election, but found that "hand cut off."
+He accused the opposition of fragmentation and exclusion from power in Lebanon.
+Salam also pledged to extend and impose the authority of the Lebanese state across its entire territory, in line with the U.N.
 Resolution 1701.
-He vowed to reopen the investigations of the Beirut port explosion and proposed engaging with international partners.
-On 16 January 2025, it was announced that the investigation of the Beirut port explosion has resumed.
+He vowed to reopen the investigation of the Beirut port explosion and proposed engaging with international partners, an investigation that officially resumed on 16 January 2025.

 Salam's cabinet was confirmed by President Joseph Aoun on 8 February 2025.

 Salam emphasized In his inaugural televised interview the need for comprehensive reforms in order to restore citizens' trust in the Lebanese state.
 He highlighted the importance of restructuring the banking sector to attract investments and safeguard deposits, asserting that a robust banking system is essential for economic growth.
 Salam also called for serious efforts toward establishing an independent judiciary, stating that without it, there can be no protection for freedoms, guarantee of rights, or encouragement of investments.
 He underscored that judicial independence is the cornerstone of both financial and political reforms.
 Additionally, Salam advocated for the full implementation of the Taif Agreement, particularly administrative decentralization, warning that delays have exacerbated national crises.
 He reaffirmed his commitment to implementing U.N.
 Security Council Resolution 1701, emphasizing the state's exclusive authority over weapons and security matters.
 Addressing the financial crisis, Salam rejected any solutions that would involve writing off citizens' deposits, emphasizing the need to protect depositors' rights.
 He concluded by expressing his intent to engage with international partners to support Lebanon's reform and recovery efforts.
 On 26 February, Salam's government won a confidence vote in parliament.